 Repair Multiple Dental Problems With Full-Mouth Reconstructions

 If you think your teeth have too many problems to be fixed, you’re not alone.
-Your teeth can take a beating, but over time, even something as strong as your teeth can show signs of wear and tear.
+Your teeth are made to take a beating, but over time, even something as strong as your teeth can show signs of wear and tear.
 And such signs can quickly turn into serious damage or even lost teeth.
 At DeJesus Dental Group, both our Bridgeport/Trumbull Line and Stratford locations offer full-mouth reconstruction.
 To schedule your full-mouth reconstruction Bridgeport, CT area call 203-372-1220 or 203-378-9737 for full-mouth reconstruction Stratford, CT area.

 What Is A Full-Mouth Reconstruction?

-When an entire smile needs to be restored back to something attractive and functional, there are often several problems that need to be addressed.
+For a full mouth reconstruction to be required, you’ll need to have multiple issues, that would be hard to fix individually..
 You could have one or more cracked teeth, requiring dental crowns to keep them strong and useful.
 But you could also have missing teeth, which requires a whole different set of treatments.
 Rather than just picking one treatment and going with that, our dentists at both the Bridgeport/Trumbull Line dental office and Stratford dental office can perform a full-mouth reconstruction.
 This dental reconstruction plan will address all of the problems and get your teeth back to how they should be.

 How Can You Repair A Decayed Tooth?

 There are several dental treatments we can use to restore broken teeth back to how they should be.
 Our tooth-colored fillings can repair cavities, and our dental crowns can seal up damage and keep the tooth strong.
 Root canals can remove infected pulp and save a tooth.
 But there are times when a tooth is too damaged to repair, and it’s best to remove it and find replace it with a cosmetic option, like a dental implant or bridge.

 Are Dental Implants Worth Getting?